Accreditation and governance

 The Board of Photography Holdings Pty Ltd, the ‘Governing Body’, provides leadership, strategic guidance and oversight of governance and management for the Company and its operations.
 It ensures that systematic reviews are undertaken and strategies are implemented to improve the College’s institutional performance.

-The Board of Photography Directors is made up of Mr. John Waters (Chair, Independent non-executive director), Mr. Shane Allan, (Independent non-executive director) and Ms. Julie Moss (Managing Director).
+The Board of Photography Directors is made up of Mr John Waters (Chair, Independent Non-Executive Director), Mr Shane Allan (Independent Non-Executive Director), Mr Jim Davidson (Independent Non-Executive Director), Mr Phil Ingerson (Independent Non-Executive Director) and Ms Julie Moss (Managing Director).

 In line with the requirements of effective corporate governance, the Board of Photography Holdings has four board subcommittees: